 Public concerns exist regarding the ability of the MRL to contain floodwaters during a flood event.
 Seepage could undermine the levee causing it to breach if unabated, thus posing a threat of flooding.
-A levee breach could flood the surrounding lands and residential areas, and threaten the lives and property of residents within the flooded areas.
+A levee breach could inundate surrounding lands and residential areas, threaten the lives and property of residents within the flooded areas, and displace and/or impact a variety of flora and fauna.
 The record level flooding of the Mississippi River in May 2011 has heightened public concerns.